WebOrigami/extensions/gdrive/README.md

-This package provides functions for treating a [Google Drive](https://www.google.com/drive/) folder as an [async tree](https://weborigami.org/async-tree/interface).
+This package provides functions for treating a [Google Drive](https://www.google.com/drive/) folder as an [asynchronous map-based tree](https://weborigami.org/async-tree/interface).

 It also allows you to read a [Google Sheets](https://www.google.com/sheets/about/) spreadsheet range or [Google Docs](https://www.google.com/docs/about/) document as plain JSON.